-'Insane' lightning strikes parts of UK
+Spectacular lightning strikes UK

-Thunderstorms and torrential rain are sweeping across parts of southern Britain, with frequent lightning flashing across the sky.
+Thunderstorms and torrential rain have swept across parts of southern Britain, with lightning flashing across the sky.

 Around 15,000 lightning strikes were recorded in four hours on Saturday night, BBC Weather said.

-The thunderstorms swept northwards across the south of England, the Midlands and Wales and are expected to continue throughout Sunday.
+Stansted Airport reported delays to flights on Sunday morning after a lightning strike briefly left its aircraft fuelling system "unavailable".

-The Met Office has issued a yellow warning for heavy rain and flooding.
+The Met Office has issued a yellow warning for heavy rain and flooding across Wales and most of England.

+A house in Stanway, Essex, lost its roof to a fire after lightning struck it in the early hours of Sunday morning.

+Firefighters worked on the blaze for almost three hours, eventually extinguishing it at 04:30 BST.
+No injuries were reported in the incident.

+Later in the morning, storms brought more than an inch of rain to parts of Wales and the Midlands in just an hour.

+Parts of Wales and central and southern England could see further thunderstorms on both Sunday and bank holiday Monday, with the Met Office warning of the possibility of power cuts and delays to trains and buses.

-Many people got out their cameras to photograph and video the electrical storm, which was called "utterly insane" and "like being under a strobe light".
+Many people got out their cameras to photograph and video Saturday night's electrical storm, which was called "utterly insane" and "like being under a strobe light".

 Others remarked that they had "never seen a storm quite like this" and said the flashes were "stunning".